MathewKennedy/new_blogfolio_wsl/public/documents/mathew_kennedy_cv.md

 ---

 ### Professional Summary
-Full-stack developer with 3+ years of experience in building web applications with technologies both old and brand new.
+Full-stack software engineer with 3+ years of experience in building web applications with technologies both old and brand new.
 Proficient in front-end and back-end development, DevOps, and database management.
 Creative and passionate about creating efficient, scalable, and user-friendly solutions.

 ---